sunpy/sunpy/doc/source/guide/data_types/maps.rst

     plt.show()

-This makes it very visible that there are a number of hot pixels mostly concentrated in the upper half in this image.
+This makes it very visible that there are a number of hot pixels mostly concentrated in the upper half of this image.
 Now let's address this problem with masking instead of clipping.

 .. plot::